Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: Models, score vectors and tangent spaces

 for $\bs{\gamma}_0$ in the presence of only the finite-dimensional nuisance $\bs{\xi}_0$, while $g_0$ is known.
-Specifically, for this comparison, we will make use of the following lemma, given without proof in \cite[Sect.
+Specifically, for this comparison, we will make use of the following lemma, stated without proof in \cite[Sect.
 3.4, Prop.
-3]{BKRW} and of which we provide a full proof in the Appendix \ref{App2} of this work. \begin{lemma} The efficient SFIM $\bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0,g_0)$ and the efficient FIM $\bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0)$ for $\bs{\gamma}_0$ in the presence of respectively, the finite- and infinite-dimensional nuisance terms $\bs{\xi}_0$ and $g_0$, and only the finite-dimensional nuisance term $\bs{\xi}_0$, are connected through the relation:
+3]{BKRW}, for which we provide a full proof in the Appendix \ref{App2} of this paper. \begin{lemma} The efficient SFIM $\bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0,g_0)$ and the efficient FIM $\bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0)$ for $\bs{\gamma}_0$ in the presence of respectively, the finite- and infinite-dimensional nuisance terms $\bs{\xi}_0$ and $g_0$, and only the finite-dimensional nuisance term $\bs{\xi}_0$, are connected through the relation:

 where

 \end{lemma}